dortizesquivel/heroku-buildpack-vertx/README.md

 The buildpack will detect your app as a Vert.x project if it has a file called `server.groovy`.

+Before to run the app, it run `./compile.sh` if it exists.

 If you don't provide a Procfile, the build pack will default to launching your app with `vertx run server.groovy`